Explore complicated issues through the power of story.

 This heart-wrenching yet hopeful book follows a boy and his father through their daily routines as they shelter in an airport, obviously before airline security become so strict.
 This is book especially fostered a lot of conversation in my house.
 It perfectly presents the heartbreak of being a homeless child in a non-threatening, non-frightening way.

 One Potato, Two Potato by Cynthia DeFelice

-For a more whimsical approach to the issues of hunger and sharing, this folktale while entertain and edify any audience.
+For a more whimsical approach to the issues of hunger and sharing, this folktale will entertain and enlighten any audience.
 It’s a variation on the theme of a magic pot, featuring a community pulling together.
 It’s a new favorite.

 Dear Mr. Rosenwald by Carole Boston Weatherford